tappoz/IntelEdisonIoTExperiments/README.md

 - example involving [a sound sensor, a button, an LCD display and a LED](./B_soundSensorEnabledByButton)

 To run the code you could use the Arduino IDE making sure the right board and port are selected (from the __Tools__ dropdown menu), then clicking on the __upload__ button.

+On my Thinkpad Edge E530, using Linux Ubuntu, the USB ports are not all the same for some reason not strictly related to the USB protocol version (USB 2.0, USB 3.0).
+I found myself struggling to connect to the serial port of the board using commands like `screen` even if I was connecting both the J16 and J3 board ports to the laptop USB 3.0 ports.
+I found that changing the USB 3.0 ports (I have 3 of them on my laptop) makes the `screen` command work again.
+Say the 3 USB 3.0 ports are on the left side of the laptop (bottom to top):

+- J3 connected to the 2nd USB port;
+- J16 connected to the 3rd USB port.